ibm-cloud-architecture/refarch-integration/docs/toSaaS/twas-res.md

   ![](wasnd-ds-3.png)

-1. Enter database specific properties like database name, IP address or dns name for the DB@ server and the port number it listens to connection:
+1. Enter database specific properties like database name, IP address or dns name for the DB2 server and the port number it listens to connection:

   ![](wasnd-ds-4.png)